dpkpandey/Quantum-Sort-Tracker/README.md

 Developed through real-world high-speed motion tracking challenges.
 Special thanks to colleagues, mentors, and family for continuous support.

+#Installation guide

-# You can install above whole package using command "pip install qsorta"
+You can install above whole package using command "pip install qsorta"